 Camp Golden Gate is proud to offer a variety of dynamic and relevant courses that focus on Technology, Health, Science, Business and The Humanities.
 The diversity of the curriculum aims at developing a learning environment that will allow the students to become well-rounded and more knowledgeable about the global world in which they live.

-It is encouraged that any student who is interested in taking the following courses: Introduction to Business, College Preparation , and/or Journalism & Creative Writting will have to bring a mobile computer to get the most from the course..
+It is mandatory that any student who is interested in taking the following courses: Web Design and Urbanism, will have to bring a mobile computer or tablet to get the most from the course.
 Furthermore, because of the complexity of these courses, these classes will not have any more than 20 students per course.

 All courses are taught in American English by native speakers from the USA and fluent English speakers.
 A lot of summer camps advertise that their courses are led by native speakers, which often ends up being not the case.
 Camp Golden Gate is committed to its clients and always delivers on its promises.
 Finally, it is imperative to highlight that all courses will not focus solely on grammar, but instead more on social skills, creativity, and on the student taking an innovative approach.